serverless/blog/posts/2019-08-02-aws-secrets-management.md

           DARKSKY_URL: 'https://api.darksky.net/forecast'
           DARKSKY_APIKEY: ${ssm:/darksky-api-key~true}
 ```
+Note: the `~true` is no longer supported with v3.
+The variable will be automatically decrypted by default.

 The provider code reads the API key from the environment variable and uses it directly; in a deployed function it will contain the decrypted value of the API key:

 ```javascript